 There are many benefits to adopting a stepchild, including the following:

 Grandparent adoption, like stepparent adoption, is easier to obtain than other types of adoptions.
-Usually, the requirement of a homestudy is waived in those cases.
+The requirement of a home study is usually waived in these cases.

-Consent is required of a biological mother usually.
-Consent of a father who is unmarried may be waived if certain conditions are met, although notice may be required to be given, depending on the circumstances.
-If required and the location of the father is unknown, the Court has several other requirements that it can impose to attempt to locate the father and give the required notice.
-One way Courts may accomplish this is to require that the party hire’s a special attorney, known as an ad litem attorney to attempt to locate the father and give notice.
-Another way, is that the Court may require notice by publication in a newspaper.
+Usually, consent is required of a biological mother in the event of grandparent adoption.
+Consent of a father who is unmarried may be waived if certain conditions are met, although notice may be required, depending upon the circumstances.
+If notice is required and the location of the father is unknown, the court has several other requirements that it can impose to attempt to locate the father.
+One way courts may accomplish this is to require that the party hire a special attorney, known as an ad litem attorney, to attempt to locate the father and give notice.
+The court could also require notice by publication in a newspaper.

 Adoption is a complicated legal process that can have a profound impact on the lives of everyone involved.
 For this reason, it is critical for anyone involved in an adoption to retain an attorney to ensure that they are fully informed about their rights and responsibilities.
-To schedule a consultation with one of Little Rock adoption attorneys, contact us at 501-372-1200.
+To schedule a consultation with a Little Rock adoption attorney, contact us at 501-372-1200.